-DCYF identified 85 children who were placed in a congregate care setting during the third Reporting Period, excluding children placed into an Acute Residential Treatment Services setting.
-In each of the 85 cases, DCYF documented an "exception" reason for the placement, resulting in a statewide outcome of 100 percent.
-This exceeds the 90 percent threshold described in Section 3.1 of the Settlement Agreement.
+DCYF identified 81 children who were placed in a congregate care setting during the fourth Reporting Period, excluding children placed into an Acute Residential Treatment Services setting.
+In 64 of the 81 placements, DCYF documented an exception reason for the placement, resulting in a statewide success rate of 79.01 percent.
+This falls short of the 90 percent threshold described in Section 3.1 of the Settlement Agreement.

-PCG conducted a case review of each of the 85 eligible placements into a congregate care setting during the period in order to verify that the "exception" justifying the placement was appropriately documented within RICHIST.
-In each of the 85 cases, PCG found that DCYF had appropriately documented the reason for the placement; in three of those cases however, the caseworker's professional judgment was cited as underlying the placement in a congregate setting.
-The Data Validator did not review the documentation supporting that exercise of professional judgment, however.
+PCG conducted a qualitative review of each of the 64 eligible placements into a congregate care setting during the period in order to verify that the exception justifying the placement was appropriately documented within RICHIST.
+In each of the 64 placements, PCG found that DCYF had appropriately documented the reason for the placement.

-DCYF evaluated outcomes for all 85 placements into a congregate care setting occurring statewide during the Reporting Period, and the statistical validity of those results did not need to be calculated.
-Similarly, since PCG did not review a sample of cases, the statistical validity of PCG's case review did not need to be calculated, and no further changes to the sampling or case review process is recommended.
+DCYF evaluated outcomes for all 81 placements into a congregate care setting occurring statewide during the Reporting Period, and the statistical validity of those results did not need to be calculated.
+Similarly, since PCG did not review a sample of placements, the statistical validity of PCG's review did not need to be calculated, and no further changes to the sampling or review process is recommended.

-During the third Reporting Period, the size of the universe of children entering into a congregate care setting (85 children) was sufficiently small that PCG conducted a case review of all cases.
-No change to the case reviews conducted during the third Reporting Period will be required; therefore, the Monitoring Team has confirmed that this benchmark was met for Reporting Period
+During the fourth Reporting Period, the size of the universe of children entering into a congregate care setting (81 children) was sufficiently small that PCG conducted a qualitative review of all placements for which an exception was noted.
+No change to the reviews conducted during the fourth Reporting Period will be required.
+While the Monitoring Team confirms that the outcome was fully validated, the benchmark was not met for Reporting Period 3.